tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/design-guide.md

 ### System Colors

 In this project, adhere to specific color rules based on `CSS` variables.
-The main background color is set to `#090909` using the `--color-background variable`, while all borders use the `--color-border` variable with a color value of `#494b4e`.
+The main background color is set to `#090909` using the `--color-background` variable, while all borders use the `--color-border` variable with a color value of `#494b4e`.
 Important elements are highlighted in a vibrant blue shade (`#5a9cf8`) with the `--color-highlight` variable.
 Normal text appears in white through the `--color-normal-text` variable, and less important texts complementing the main content use `#888787`, set by the `--color-complement-text` variable.
 The majority of UI elements utilize the `--color-component-background` variable with a background color of `#282a2c`, ensuring a cohesive design across the application.

 ![Color Guide](/images/front-end/color-guide-en.png)